By Hola Iowa

 What can be purchased with SUN Bucks

-Iowa HHS also indicated that Double Up Food Bucks can match purchases of fresh fruits and vegetables made with SUN Bucks at participating sites.
+Stores have been instructed to make the changes as soon as possible.
+Iowa HHS says Double Up Food Bucks can match purchases of fresh fruits and vegetables made with SUN Bucks at participating sites.

 Other food resources for children during the summer